MUSANDAM – DUBAI DAY TRIP TO OMAN

-You can choose to sit on the top of the dhow or on the ground level and then you start your trip!
+You can choose to sit on the top of the dhow or the ground level, and then you start your trip!

-Food and drink is often included, it does depend on the tour operator but I think most tour operators have similar offers.
+Food and drink are often included, it does depend on the tour operator, but most tour operators have similar offers.

-Ours included fresh fruit, water, juices, tea and coffee all day long.
-Then for lunch there was a small buffet and soft drinks served.
-To be honest it was nothing exciting and all quite simple but it was definitely enough for the day.
+Ours included fresh fruit, water, juices, tea, and coffee all day long.
+Then for lunch, there was a small buffet, and soft drinks were served.
+It was nothing exciting and all quite simple, but it was definitely enough for the day.

-We sailed for about thirty minutes travelling past the mountains and what they call the fjords (although they aren’t officially fjords).
-Once at the beach we had the option to hop into the water or to take a small boat to get us right up to the beach.
+We sailed for about thirty minutes traveling past the mountains and what they call the fjords (although they aren’t officially fjords).
+Once at the beach, we had the option to hop into the water or to take a small boat to get us right up to the beach.

 Activities in Musandam